top of page

 WHAT TYPES OF GUESTS DO YOU BRING IN?

 We try to get a variety.
 We want bring in guests who are award winning writers & performers, in addition to people who work in other areas of the industry such as serving as artist reps or stage managers.
 The goal is to teach attendees about a wide variety of areas of the industry.
+Check out our PRESENTERS page for more info.

 WHAT ARTISTS HAVE SPOKEN AT BSLN?